COVID-19 pandemic in Hungary: Timeline

 On 13 March 2020, the number of known cases increased by 3, all of whom were Hungarian citizens.
 One of them, a 67-year-old man, had met several people from abroad in connection with his work.
 One other was a 41-year-old man, who had recently been in the Netherlands and England.
 The third one was a 27-year-old man, who had travelled to Israel with one of the already known infected people.

 On 14 March 2020, 11 new people were diagnosed with COVID-19, bringing the total to 30; 6 were announced in the morning and 5 in the evening.
 All of the new cases were Hungarian citizens.
 The newly diagnosed patients include people who had been to Italy, and a person whose family member had returned from Austria.

 On 15 March 2020, 2 more people had been diagnosed with COVID-19, for a total of 32.
 Both of these cases were Hungarian citizens.

 On the same day, Sándor Szaniszló, the Mayor of Pestszentlőrinc-Pestszentimre announced the death of a patient at St Ladislaus Hospital who had been diagnosed with coronavirus.
 He is the first official death of the pandemic in Hungary.
 He was a 75 years-old man who had died due to infection with SARS-CoV-2 coronavirus and the COVID-19 sickness.

 A second recovered patient had left the hospital on 16 March 2020, who was from Iran.

 On 18 March 2020, 47 out of the 58 confirmed infected people were Hungarian, 9 Iranian, 1 British, and 1 Kazakh citizen.

 On 19 March 2020, there were 9 Iranian, 1 British, 1 Kazakh, and 62 Hungarian infected; all together there were 73 cases.
-Six were in critical condition, and were in the Intensive Department of South Pest Center Hospital.
+Six were in critical condition, and were in the Intensive Department of South Pest Centre Hospital.

 On 20 March 2020, there were 85 confirmed infected people: 10 Iranian, 1 British, 1 Kazakh, and 73 Hungarian citizens.
 Six of them were in critical condition, whilst 7 had recovered.
 On this day, three men, a 79, a 68 and a 53-year-old, had died of the 85 infected; the latter had multiple chronic diseases as well.